Pennsieve/pennsieve-app-2/README.md

 `yarn build`

-### Build for production and view the bundle analyzer report
+### Build for production and view the bundle analyzer report.

 `yarn build --report`